FilipNest/filter/readme.md

 ## Formatting messages

 Italic HTML tags are allowed.
 Nothing else.
 URLS will be turned into links automatically.
-Hashtags will be turned into filter links.
+Hashtags and mentions (#tag @username) will be turned into filter links.
 Everything else will be stripped out.

-Messages are formatted using the `typogr` typographical library so punctuation is curled and otherwise fixed.
+Messages are formatted using the `typogr` typographical library so punctuation is curled and improved.

 ## Automatically added tags